UPPMAX/UPPMAX-documentation/docs/cluster_guides/slurm_on_pelle.md

 #SBATCH -A uppmax2023-2-25
 ```

-???- question "Forgot your Rackham project?"
+???- question "Forgot your Pelle project?"

     One can go to the SUPR NAISS pages to see one's projects,